open-ebike/open-ebike.github.io/_posts/2025-09-29-deploy-to-github-pages.md

 ![github-pages-login.png](/assets/2025-09-29/github-pages-login.png)

-## Address issue with same-origin policy
+## Address the issue with same-origin policy

 When trying to navigate to one of the pages we notice that there is another issue: the deployed app cannot access the Bosch eBike System APIs https://api.bosch-ebike.com.
 By default, browsers enforce a [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) which prevents calling resources from another server.